high

 high step 12

-If you still want brighter colors, you can re-open the “Hue/ Saturation” box and use different values, here i used the values (10) for “Hue” and (-15) for “Saturation” when modifying the colors for the second time.
+If you still want brighter colors, you can re-open the Hue/Saturation box and use different values, here, the values 10 for the Hue and -15 for the Saturation are used.

 high step 13